SelecTree: Tree Detail

 Pests & Disease Information

-Resistant to Birds and Some cultivars resistant to Phytophthora.
+Resistant to Some cultivars resistant to Phytophthora.
 Susceptible to Spider Mites, Fruit Flies, Red Mites, Ringspot Virus, Anthracnose, Rot.

 Health, Safety & Environmental Concerns